shiveshc/CRF_Cell_ID/Readme.md

 ### 2. Preprocess data for annotation
 In this step we'll 1) detect all cells in each channel read in previous step.
 2) specify landmark information 3) generate a coordinate axes in head, and 4) generate a data file that will be used as input in the next step.

-The main script to do this is `preprocess_data`
+The main script to do this is `preprocess_data` in `Main`
 ```
 Inputs :
  out_folder		directory path where the output data file be saved
  data_name		name of the output data file
  img1			image channel in which identities of cells are to be predicted
  varargin		variable number of image channels that can be used as landmark channels

 Outputs :
  data file		.mat data file that will be used as input in next step
 ```